mstksg/inCode/copy/entries/machines-3.md

 then basically "seal off" their access to be just within their local worlds, as we turn them into `Auto`'s.

-For the latter, we'd use some functions that abstract over the explicit state:

 ~~~haskell
 !!!machines/Auto3.hs "sealStateAuto ::" "runStateAuto ::" machines
 ~~~